How partnerships between public agencies, universities, and the private sector can meet the needs of accessible transit ridership

 Brittany Perez, OTD, OTRL, is Director, Outreach and Engagement, at the Center for Inclusive Design and Environmental Access, University of Buffalo.

-This article originally appeared as part of five-part series in Metro Magazine.
+This article originally appeared as part of a series in Metro Magazine.

 Other blogs in this series: